Stained Glass by Douglas Gregg, Artist

-About fifty-percent of Gregg’s pieces are abstract, and the other half are taken from nature or Christian themes [crosses, nativity scenes].
-“I sometimes combine glass with driftwood or something from the natural world.”
-His inspiration comes from “meditating in nature…or, I will ask the glass what it would like to be.”
-For example, one sculpture is titled “Whirling Dervish,” which is taken from the poet Rumi.
-Douglas and his wife Catherine observed the skirts of whirling dervishes while they were in Turkey in 2014.
-“I had a piece of orange glass that I fashioned into one of these skirts and I presented it to my wife on our anniversary.”
+About fifty-percent of his pieces are abstract, and the other half are taken from nature or Christian themes [crosses, nativity scenes, etc.] Sometimes he combines glass with driftwood or something from the natural world.
+His inspiration comes from “meditating in nature…or, he’ll ask the glass what it would like to be.”
+For example, the picture included here is titled “Whirling Dervish,” which is taken from the poet Rumi.
+He and Catherine observed the skirts of whirling dervishes while they were in Turkey in 2014.
+He had a piece of orange glass that he fashioned into one of these skirts and presented it to his wife on their anniversary.

 When pressed, he’ll say “I love the play of light on, and through, the glass, and all the varied colors we see reflected in glass, in nature, and in life.
 He loves taking broken pieces of glass, broken like all of us are broken, and ‘waking it up’ to something glorious, just like we humans are made to ‘wake up’ to what is holy and eternal in our own souls.
 Hence, the connection between the art of spiritual direction and the art of stained glass design.

 One of many designs, a small cross created from various shades of earth tone glass which is transformed by the intensity of the suns rays passing through the many elements of the created work.
 An example of many small crosses made over a period of twenty years.

 “Adam and Eve” – 1998

 Facets of slab glass positioned in natural holes

 in a cedar log

 “The Blues of Lake Tahoe” – 2017